tiny-pilot/ustreamer-debian/README.md

 Capture a TinyPilot log to check the version of uStreamer that's running and make sure it's the version you expect.

 Now perform a manual test of TinyPilot's video features (a subset of our manual release testing process) to make sure they still work as expected.

+Note: these tests aren't OS dependent, but some steps assume the target machine is Ubuntu 22.04 for navigation and settings.

 #### Reduce video frame rate (MJPEG)